Probate Q&A Series How can I distribute funds to an incarcerated beneficiary when obtaining a power of attorney is challenging?

 Many correctional facilities maintain an inmate trust fund or commissary account.
 You can deposit money directly through the vendor the facility uses (for example, a prepaid card service or money order).
 Check with the institution’s finance office for accepted methods and limits.
 While this approach handles small, routine needs (commissary purchases, phone calls), it may not suit larger distributions.

 b.
-Court-Appointed Conservatorship
+Court-Appointed Guardianship

-If you cannot secure a POA, you may ask the clerk of superior court to appoint a conservator of the beneficiary’s property under Chapter 35A of the North Carolina General Statutes.
-A conservator can receive, hold, and distribute funds on behalf of an adult who cannot manage their own affairs.
+If you cannot secure a POA, you may ask the court to appoint a guardian of the beneficiary’s estate under Pennsylvania law.
+A guardian can receive, hold, and distribute funds on behalf of an adult who is adjudicated incapacitated and unable to manage their own affairs.

 Key steps: